-I am a PhD Candidate in the Department of Sociology at the University of California, Irvine.
+I am currently an Assistant Professor of Sociology at Hartwick College in the Catskill Mountains.
+I received my PhD from the Department of Sociology at the University of California, Irvine.
 I hold advanced degrees in Political Science and Policy Analysis.
-My research interests include: social movements, immigration, race/ethnicity, law and legal mobilization, policy, political sociology, media, minority and American Indian political representation, and technology.
+My research interests include: social movements, immigration, race/ethnicity, legal mobilization, media, political sociology, minority and American Indian political representation, and technology.

-My work has appeared in academic journals, such as Mobilization, Research in Social Movements, Conflict, and Change, Sociology Compass (forthcoming) and in edited volumes, such as Players and Arenas: The Interactive Dynamics of Protest and in The Oxford Handbook of U.S. Social Policy.
+My work has appeared in academic journals, such as Mobilization, Research in Social Movements, Conflict, and Change, Sociology Compass, and in edited volumes, such as Players and Arenas: The Interactive Dynamics of Protest and in The Oxford Handbook of U.S. Social Policy.

-Currently, I am working as a social science researcher at Google.
-In the past year, I investigated the intersection of technology, higher education, and social movements as a research fellow with the Digital Media and Learning Research Hub for the Connected Learning Research Network, with Mimi Ito.
-In this capacity, I evaluate and assess how technology is used in multiple pedagogical environments.
+In the past year, I worked as a user experience research intern at Google, performing a longitudinal study on critical user journeys.
+In addition, I worked as a research fellow investigating the intersection of technology, higher education, and social movements as a research fellow with the Digital Media and Learning Research Hub for the Connected Learning Research Network, with Mimi Ito.
+In this capacity, I evaluated and assessed how technology is used in multiple pedagogical environments.

-My dissertation work examines how citizenship policies leave lasting path-dependent effects which create systems of inequality/stratification, bind future collective action attempts, and influence political and cultural outcomes.
-I use mixed methods, including comparative-historical strategies and discourse analysis, to examine why four immigrant and indigenous social movement organizations achieved varying political influence and mass media coverage.
-To do so, I construct an original dataset of television nightly news segments (1968-present), federal legislation, and Supreme Court rulings to conclude that citizenship policies altered the course of collective action for these organizations through two central mechanisms: contraction of institutional channels and the racialization/politicization of media frames.
+My dissertation work examined how citizenship policies leave lasting path-dependent effects which create systems of inequality/stratification, bind future collective action attempts, and influence political and cultural outcomes.
+I used mixed methods, to examine why four immigrant and indigenous social movement organizations achieved varying political influence and mass media coverage.

-More broadly, my work takes a mixed-methods approach, ranging from applications of innovative mixed-methods strategies, such as: qualitative comparative analysis (QCA; Ragin 2008) to comparative-historical research design strategies.
-During my tenure as a doctoral student I have worked on multiple NSF funded-initiatives: first, with my advisor, Edwin Amenta, to explore how social movements are covered in national newspapers and second, to conduct nationally-implemented panel surveys, designed to assess the role of optimism and pessimism in shaping racial perceptions and political beliefs of Americans.
+More broadly, my work takes a mixed-methods approach, ranging from applications of innovative mixed-methods strategies, such as: qualitative comparative analysis (QCA) to comparative-historical research design strategies.
+I have worked on multiple NSF funded-initiatives: first, with Edwin Amenta, to explore how social movements are covered in national newspapers and second, wit Katherine Tate and Belinda Robnett to conduct nationally-implemented panel surveys, designed to assess the role of optimism and pessimism in shaping racial perceptions and political beliefs of Americans.